JonasCEPartners/Resold-LCA-JSON-Structure/README.md

 #### Input Form Template

-The `input_form_template.html` file contains a form for users to input product information such as material, region, and size.
+The `input_form_template.html` file contains a form for users to input product information such as Type, material, region, and size.

 - **File URL:** [input_form_template.html](./input_form_template.html)